Back home

 Standing on a lot of public-research shoulders.

 Every hazard polygon, fault trace, and elevation raster CheckHazard reads was paid for by Filipino taxpayers and produced by people we will never get to thank by name.
 The UP NOAH researchers who modeled a country’s flood risk into 5-, 25-, and 100-year polygons.
 The PHIVOLCS field teams who walked the Marikina, Valley, and Philippine Faults to map them.
 The NAMRIA cartographers maintaining the barangay boundary set.
 The MGB-DENR geologists classifying landslide susceptibility.
 The OpenStreetMap volunteers tracing every creek and estero.
-We didn’t produce any of this — we just made it ₱99-readable.
+We didn’t produce any of this; we just made it readable for ₱99.

 Footer attribution on every report: Hazard data: UP NOAH Center / DOST, PHIVOLCS / GEM, OpenStreetMap contributors, PSA NAMRIA.
 CheckHazard does not replace a professional geotechnical or engineering survey.